 It’s completely normal to become stressed and anxious when you’re late for an appointment, or an important meeting but are still nowhere near to your final destination due to crazy traffic.

-However, it is also important to understand and accept these situations because they simply won’t go away just because you hate it.
+However, it is also important to understand and accept these situations because they simply won’t go away just because you hate them.

 So, here are a few useful ways to help you control stress: